Bovine Spongiform Encephalopathy (BSE)

 Since 1989, the U.S. Government has taken a series of preventive actions to protect against this animal disease.
 This includes USDA prohibitions on the importation of live ruminants, such as cattle, sheep, goats and most ruminant products from countries that have been or are considered to be at risk for having BSE.

-In August 1997, the Food and Drug Administration promulgated regulations to prohibit the recycling of the high risk material in animal feed.
-The rule prohibits feeding most material from mammals to cattle or other ruminant animals.
-In 2009, the feed controls were enhanced to prohibit most proteins, including potentially BSE infectious tissues known as "specified risk materials" (SRM), from all animal feeds, pet foods and fertilizers.
+In August 1997, the Food and Drug Administration promulgated regulations to prohibit the recycling of the high-risk material in animal feed.
+The rule prohibited feeding most rendered material from mammals to cattle or other ruminant animals.
+In 2008, these feed controls were enhanced to prohibit certain cattle origin proteins, including potentially BSE infectious tissues known as "specified risk materials" (SRM), from all animal feeds, pet foods and fertilizers.

 In addition, the FDA and the state regulatory agencies have increased the number of inspections of renderers, animal feed manufacturers, feed mills, and other firms responsible for keeping prohibited mammalian protein out of cattle and other ruminant feed.
 FDA has dedicated more resources to these animal feed inspections and has upgraded its tracking system and database to ensure effective and timely follow–up.